What Is a Cataract?

 A cataract is a clouding of your eye’s natural lens that prevents light from passing freely through to the retina.
-Cataracts can cause blurry vision, dimming, double vision and nighttime glare.
 Cataracts are a normal part of the aging process, and more than half of all people aged 65 and older have some degree of cataract development.
-Eye injury, some medications, certain systemic diseases, smoking and prolonged UV exposure may contribute to the formation of cataracts.
+Eye injury, some medications, certain systemic diseases, smoking, and prolonged UV exposure may contribute to the formation of cataracts.

 - Blurry vision